joshkwka/joshkwka.github.io/src/app/projects/project-info/3d-printer.md

 ### Hot End Selection:
 - **Nozzle Materials**: Brass or stainless-steel nozzles optimized for different filament types.
 - **Adjustability**: Nozzles can be configured for faster or more detailed prints.

----

-## Future Recommendations

-- **Material Innovation**:
-  - Explore alternative materials, such as **316 stainless steel**, for enhanced corrosion resistance.
-- **Multi-Material Capabilities**:
-  - Expand support for advanced prototyping needs.
-- **Modular Upgrades**:
-  - Investigate tool-changing heads for greater versatility.

----

-## Figures to Include

-1. **Figure 7.1.1**: Left offset view of the final design.
-2. **Figure 7.1.3**: Right offset view of the final design.
-3. **Figure 7.2.4**: Assembly of the filament extruder.
-4. **Figure D.1**: Hot End comparison table.

----

-The **MindCraft3D** sets a benchmark for affordable, professional 3D printing, addressing the needs of small firms seeking reliable and cost-effective prototyping solutions.